Annual Employee Physical Exams: Prevention That Pays Off

 Preventive care is key to a healthier and more productive workforce.
-Take an active role in encouraging employees to get their annual physical exam.
+Employers should take an active role in encouraging annual employee physical exams.

 During a physical examination, healthcare providers are looking for signs of heart disease, high blood pressure, diabetes and even cancer.
 By catching these conditions early, employees may be able to improve their health outcomes through lifestyle changes.
 Let’s explore what the annual physical process looks like and how it can benefit both employees and employers.